dbt-labs/docs.getdbt.com/website/docs/faqs/Docs/sharing-documentation.md

 id: sharing-documentation
 ---

-If you're using dbt Cloud to deploy your project, and have the [Team Plan](https://www.getdbt.com/pricing/), you can have up to 5 read only users, who will be able access the documentation for your project.
+If you're using dbt Cloud to deploy your project, and have the [Team plan](https://www.getdbt.com/pricing/), you can have up to 5 read-only users, who will be able access the documentation for your project.